featured image

 Perhaps the most important and common of these is where the property is to be used as a dwelling.
 All residential letting income is exempt and no associated VAT can be recovered.

-In certain circumstances VAT might not need to be charged on the sale of an opted property.
-These circumstances include where the property is rented to a tenant and the benefit of the lease is being transferred to the new owner.
+VAT may not need to be charged on the sale of an opted property under certain conditions.
+These circumstances include when the property is rented to a tenant and the benefit of the lease is being transferred to a new owner.
+This makes it a transfer of going concern instead of a transfer of assets.

-VAT remains one of the least understood of all taxes, which is why we set up a specialist VAT advisory department.
+VAT remains one of the least understood taxes, which is why Shorts has a specialist VAT advisory team.
 Our team can help guide businesses through the complex maze of VAT legislation.

-Our team help with all areas of VAT.
-This covers basic issues such as initial registration, the completion and submission of VAT returns and advice on how to correct errors and mistakes.
-It also covers complex issues such as assessments, control visits, cross border transactions, Option to Tax and DIY house builds.
+The team can also help with all areas of VAT, including basic issues such as initial registration, the completion and submission of VAT returns and advice on correcting errors and mistakes.
+It also covers complex issues such as assessments, control visits, cross-border transactions, the option to tax, and DIY house builds.

 You can also learn more about Land and Property VAT on our dedicated service page.